Etcetera-Agency/n8n-discord-bot/n8nTasks/Task12_VacationHandler.md

 1. Extract start and end dates from `payload["result"]`.
 2. Call `calendar.create_event("Vacation: {user.name}", f"{start_date} 00:00:00", f"{end_date} 23:59:59")`.
 3. Mark the survey step complete if part of a survey.
-4. Return a confirmation or error message using the vacation template.
+4. Format the dates for the template and return a confirmation or error message using the vacation template.

 ## Pseudocode
 ```python